 Google adds CAPTCHA validation for accounts that are being abused through their Password Recovery.
 You can CSRF a list of accounts, which will eventually show this annoying CAPTCHA to users once they choose to recover their password:

 This also serves as a CSRF protection.
 But the problem is that you only see this if this particular account was abused or your IP address is an abusing address.
 You should put CSRF protection on all data changing forms.
 If you rely on CAPTCHA’s as CSRF protection, make it consistent.
 If the account was not abused, you will be redirected to the following confirmation page:

 You’re now going to be asked tons of tons of questions, and I am going to spare the screenshots for you:

 - Step 1: Password – what is the last password you remember.

 If you do not have a phone number or recovery email address, or just selected “Verifiy your identity by answering multiple questions”, you’ll get to step 2.

 - Step 2: Contact – define an email for Google to contact during the process.

 - Step 3: Password (again) and dates – what is the last password you remember?
-When did you last used and created your account?
+When did you last used and create your account?

 - Step 4: Security Question and Answer